 “It’s a really thorough examination of these matters and it’s just, well It’s disappointing but it’s also disturbing that a year later we don’t have any formal response to it.”

-The government spokeswoman said the recommendation for the coroner to report annually on deaths in care would be in place from this financial year and the coroner would work to develop a specific investigation standard for disability deaths in care.
+The government spokeswoman said the report annually on deaths in care would be in place from this financial year.
+The coroner would work to develop a specific investigation standard for disability deaths in care.

-She said training and workshops had been developed in palliative care and leadership, including sessions specific to disability care and support.
+She said training and workshops had been developed in palliative care and leadership.
+These included sessions specific to disability care and support.